yy2792/project2/README.md

 * https://cloud.google.com/bigquery/create-simple-app-api#bigquery-simple-app-local-dev-python

+### Starter Code
+You can use the starter code provided in the graph.py file.
+You should write SQL queries for all the questions.
+To check if your environment has been setup correctly, you can run the graph.py file as follows:

+        python graph.py [path_to_credentials_file]

+If everything has been setup correctly, you will be able to see the output for the testquery function inside the graph.py file.

+To start working on your solutions, you must write queries for each question inside the corresponding functions.

 ### Queries

-Implement the functions in the Python file to return the rows corresponding to the answers to the following questions:
+Implement the functions in ``graph.py`` to return the rows corresponding to the answers to the following questions.

 ##### Q1